coderefinery/ffmpeg-editlist/README.md

 ## Status / Contributing

-Alpha, under development, basically a toy project for a single use (but could easily become more).
+Alpha/beta, under development, it is starting to become reusable but still development is for a few use cases.
 In order to use this you probably have to read some code / work around some bugs since it isn't well tested yet.

 Bug reports or improvements welcome, but it is kind of a mess now.
 Test with ``pytest ffmpeg-editlist.py``, but note that main